ChumpChief/ProjectTemplate/README.md

 ## Releasing

+### Changesets

+This repo drives versioning using [Changesets](https://github.com/changesets/changesets).
+You must include changesets with your changes to produce a release.

 ### Synchronized versions

 This repo elects to synchronize version numbers across packages.
 Making changes to any package and releasing will bump the version number for all packages according to the included changesets.